azat-co/practicalnode/chapter4/chapter4.md

 ## Variables/Locals

-Data that are passed to the Jade template are called *locals*.
+Data that are passed to the Pug template are called *locals*.
 To output the value of a variable, use `=`.
 See the following examples:

-Jade code:
+Pug code:

     h1= title
     p= body